Vibrational and thermoelastic properties of bcc iron from selected EAM potentials: Results and Discussion

-From ours and other studies in the literature~\cite{Dragoni,Hasegawa,Rusanu,Dever}, we expect magnetic disorder effects become increasingly important in the description of the marked non-linear softening of some elastic constants approximately above two-thirds of the Curie point.
+As reported by various studies in the literature~\cite{Hasegawa,Rusanu,Dever,Dragoni}, we expect magnetic disorder effects become increasingly important in the description of the marked non-linear softening of some elastic constants approximately above two-thirds of the Curie point.
 The poor agreement of the calculated curves with the experimental high-temperature behavior suggests therefore the difficulty for the EAM models considered to reproduce such effects.
-This mismatch at high temperature is expected since the standard EAM formalism does not contains any term to deal explicitly with magnetic degrees of freedom and no or partial training of the high-temperature ferromagnetic and paramagnetic properties is included in the training set of the potentials.
-In order to address these deficiencies one could extend the training set of a standard EAM model to explicitly include paramagnetic or high-temperature ferromagnetic data, to effectively reproduce the properties of interest.
-A second approach, that is preferable since it is physically more grounded, and that would allow for the study different quantities dominated by magnetic disorder (see for instance the heat capacity~\cite{Neuge_C_P,Ma}), is based on the generalization of the EAM formalism to deal with magnetic degrees of freedom.
-This can be achieved using magnetic cluster expansion~\cite{Lavrentiev} approaches, generalized Alexander-Anderson~\cite{Hannes} models, or generalized magnetic EAM~\cite{derlet} models.
-Another interesting approach to study magnetic disorder and the coupling of phononic and magnetic degrees of freedom at a semi-classical level is provided by generalized Langevin spin dynamics~\cite{Ma}.
+This mismatch at high temperature is expected since the standard EAM formalism does not contains any term to deal explicitly with magnetic degrees of freedom and no (or partial) high-temperature ferromagnetic and paramagnetic properties are included in the training protocol of the potentials.
+In order to address these deficiencies one could extend the training set of a standard EAM model to include paramagnetic or high-temperature ferromagnetic data, aiming at effectively reproducing the properties of interest.
+A second approach, that would allow to gain more physical insight into the study of those quantities dominated by magnetic disorder (for example the heat capacity~\cite{Neuge_C_P,Ma}), is based on the generalization of the EAM formalism to deal with magnetic degrees of freedom.
+This can be achieved at a semi-classical level by means of generalized spin-lattice dynamics~\cite{Ma_Woo_Dudarev,Pan2017}.